My man loves his momma’s Chicken Noodle Soup!

 - 3 celery stalks, chopped

 - salt and pepper to taste

 - Preheat oven 350 Degrees

 - Sprinkle the veggies with the flour and stir.
 Now, add the chicken stock, water, and stir.
-Allow to simmer for about 20 minutes.
+Allow simmering for about 20 minutes.
 While the broth is simmering, begin to shred and tear pieces of the chicken with your hands (you can discard the skin or add it for more flavor).
-Add the chicken, oregano, basil leaves, and parsely to the broth and stir.
-Next add the egg noddles to the broth and stir and reduce heat to low.
-Allow to simmer for 15 minutes or longer.
-If the soup becomes too thick, add a half cup of water or chicken broth at a time until desired consistency is reached.
+Add the chicken, oregano, basil leaves, and parsley to the broth and stir.
+Next, add the egg noddles to the broth and stir and reduce heat to low.
+Allow simmering for 15 minutes or longer.
+If the soup becomes too thick, add a half cup of water or chicken broth at a time until the desired consistency is reached.
 Season with salt and pepper and serve!